rizac/stream2segment/README.md

 # <img align="left" height="30" src="https://www.gfz-potsdam.de/fileadmin/gfz/medien_kommunikation/Infothek/Mediathek/Bilder/GFZ/GFZ_Logo/GFZ-Logo_eng_RGB.svg"> Stream2segment <img align="right" height="50" src="https://www.gfz-potsdam.de/fileadmin/gfz/GFZ_Wortmarke_SVG_klein_en_edit.svg">

-A python project to download, process and visualize event-based seismic waveform segments.
+A Python project to download, process and visualize event-based seismic waveform segments.

 The key aspects with respect to widely-used similar applications are:

-* A db storage (sqlite or postgres) for downloaded data (and metadata)
+* A database storage (sqlite or postgres) for downloaded data (and metadata)
 * A highly customizable processing module which can, e.g., create csv file outputs or store on the local file system the processed waveform segments.
-* A visualization tool to show downloded and optionally customized processed segments in a web browser by means of python we-app and Javascript plotting libraries.
+* A visualization tool to show downloded and optionally customized processed segments in a web browser by means of Python we-app and Javascript plotting libraries.
 The user can also set class labels to make the GUI a hand-labelling tool for supervised classification problems, or to simply annotate special segments
 * A highly efficient, easy-to-use selection of segments for filtering data for processing and/or visualization.
 The selection can be performed on all segments metadata, it exploits the efficiency of SQL 'select' syntax and its simplified for non-experienced user with a documented and simplified custom syntax.